yachanaarora04/yachanaarora04/README.md

 # 💫 About Me:
-I am currently working correct posture using openCV
+I am currently working on a project correct posture using openCV

 ## 🌐 Socials: